Leadership and Program Oversight

 Texas Center for Infectious Disease

 Dr. Lisa Armitige is a medical consultant at the Heartland National TB Center in San Antonio, Texas.
-Dr. Armitige is also an Associate Professor of Medicine and Pediatrics at the University of Texas Health Sciences Center in Tyler as well as Adjunct Assistant Professor of Internal Medicine and Pediatrics at UT Medical School at Houston.
-She received her BA in Biochemistry from Rice University, and was the 50th graduate of the UT-Houston MD/PhD Program.
+Dr. Armitige is also an Associate Professor of Medicine and Pediatrics at the University of Texas Health Sciences Center in Tyler as well as an Adjunct Assistant Professor of Internal Medicine and Pediatrics at UT Medical School in Houston.
+She received her BA in Biochemistry from Rice University and was the 50th graduate of the UT-Houston MD/Ph.D.
+Program.
 Dr. Armitige completed a combined residency in internal medicine and pediatrics and a Fellowship in Infectious Diseases at UT-Houston and served on the faculty there for 5 years.
 Before joining Heartland, Dr. Armitige treated HIV patients at Thomas Street Clinic and tuberculosis patients in a county hospital, both in the Harris County Hospital District, Houston, Texas.
 She currently cares for TB patients at the San Antonio Metro Health District in San Antonio, Texas.

 Lisa Cornelius, MD, MPH

 Hospital Epidemiologist, Central Texas Veterans Health Care System

 Dr. Cornelius is the Hospital Epidemiologist and Infectious Disease Physician at the Central Texas Veterans Health Care System in Temple.